Frequently asked questions

 Do I need to purchase a record book?

 A record book documents the movement, births and deaths of animals in your care.
 It contains multiple copies of the Wildlife Record Form which must be completed as a legal requirement.
 Each record book can be used to record details about multiple animals, however only one species of animal can be recorded per page (each page is an individual Wildlife Record Form).
-Either 20 or 50 page record books are available for purchase.
+Either 20 or 50 page record books are available for purchase or you can download a record book for free.

-If you do not already have a useable record book, you must purchase one with your recreational wildlife licence and it will be forwarded to your postal address.
+If you do not already have a useable record book, you must purchase or download one with your recreational wildlife licence, purchased books will be forwarded to your postal address.
 An EHP officer may ask to see your record book to verify the origin of your animals.

 When will I need a movement advice?